ASHA NATIVE AMERICAN CAUCUS

 About Native American Caucus

 The Native American Caucus consists of American Indian/Alaska Native, as well as non-Native, speech-language pathologists and audiologists who provide services to Native clients.
-The caucus leaders and committees conduct videoconferencing meetings throughout the year.
+All members are volunteers.
+The caucus leaders, members and committees conduct videoconferencing meetings throughout the year.
 The Caucus’ annual meeting occurs at the annual convention of the American Speech-Language-Hearing Association (ASHA) to discuss interests and concerns related to our professions.